kyleplump/go-make-small-pics/readme.md

-# Go make images smaller
+# Go make small pics

 - a Go program that takes a source jpeg, encodes it using run-length encoding, then compresses the RLE information using zlib into a custom file format (.gmis)
 - then reads in the compressed file, and rebuilds the source jpeg as a png